hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

 ### Deploy the App

-In this example, my application container, checks to see if there is a database for the app created already.
-If there is, it will use that database, if there isn’t, it will create a database on the mysql server.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/hollow-config.yaml) -->
 <!-- The below code snippet is automatically added from labs/hollow-config.yaml -->
 ```yaml